 - From the section Guernsey

 Relaxing Sunday trading laws will have a "serious impact on society" according to Guernsey's deputy commerce minister.

 Deputy Al Brouard said a change in the rules would make every day a weekday and stop people having a day of rest.

-The States of Guernsey launched a consultation to find out if islanders would support a move to the deregulation of Sunday trading.
+The Commerce and Employment Department plans to launch a consultation this year to see if islanders would support a move to deregulate Sunday trading.

 Deputy Barry Brehaut said shops should be able to open on a Sunday and a balance could be found.

 He said: "It would find its own level because people's behaviour is different on a Sunday and people don't want to work every Sunday.
 If you opened every Sunday it doesn't mean all the shops would be full."